DOCUMENTS YOU MAY NEED WHEN YOU APPLY FOR SUPPLEMENTAL SECURITY INCOME (SSI)

 I–94 (Arrival/Departure Record).

-If you are an alien who has served in the U.S. Armed Forces, you may need your military discharge paper (form DD–214).
+If you are a noncitizen who has served in the U.S. Armed Forces, you may need your military discharge paper (form DD–214).

 PROOF OF INCOME